-can also be used to enable quicker scans.
+MAGNETOM Sola, 1.5T, T2 TSE, TA 3:45 min Matrix size: 512 x 640 can also be used to enable quicker scans.
 The phase resolution can be reduced in the acquisition and Deep Resolve Sharp can be employed to recover the resolution in the reconstruction process.
-An example is given in Figure 4B.